 - In 1946, the Cabinet Mission was sent to India by the British government to find a resolution to the conflict between the Indian National Congress (INC) and the Muslim League on the issue of independence.
-The two parties were the largest in India's Constituent Assembly. - The League wanted a separate homeland for the Muslims they called Pakistan while the INC wanted a united India. - The Mission was not successful since the League and the Congress could not agree on the point of a united India with a strong centre.
-The Mission had earlier suggested a plan to divide the Muslim-dominated provinces and the Hindu provinces into groups with considerable autonomy which would be under a central administration.
-This was rejected by the INC. - Since the Mission failed, the Muslim League announced 16th August as Direct Action Day and called for a general hartal in order to protest the INC's stand and demand vehemently a separate homeland. - The Chief Minister of Bengal at that time was Huseyn Shaheed Suhrawardy of the Muslim League.
+The two parties were the largest in India's Constituent Assembly. - The League wanted a separate homeland for the Muslims they called Pakistan while the INC wanted a united India. - The Mission was not successful since the League and the Congress could not agree on the point of a united India with a strong centre. - Since the Mission failed, the Muslim League announced 16th August as Direct Action Day and called for a general hartal in order to protest the INC's stand and demand vehemently a separate homeland. - The Chief Minister of Bengal at that time was Huseyn Shaheed Suhrawardy of the Muslim League.
 The League announced that there was to be a mass rally presided over by Suhrawardy.
 Processions of people would come from different places and meet at the Ochterlony Monument to attend the rally. - The rally started at noon, although there were instances of forced closing down of shops, stabbing and stoning from morning itself.

 It is believed that when Muhammad Ali Jinnah asked the people to 'suspend all business', he did not expect the riot to get so violent.
-Their aim was not to completely drive Hindus out of their nation but to form a nation with a Muslim majority.
 However, the outcome of this Direct Action Day turned out to be extremely violent and took the lives of hundreds of people in both countries.